endenwer/svelte-restate/docs/API.md

 <a id=reg-root-sub></a>
 ### `regRootSub<V, Args extends any[]>(name: string, computationFn: (values: StoresValues<Subscription<T>>, args: Args) => V): (...args: Args) => Subscription<V>`

-Creates new root subscription and cache it.
-The returned function will accept subscription's arguments and will create new subscription on first call and return cached subscription on consecitive calls.
+Creates new root subscription and caches it.
+The returned function will accept subscription's arguments and will create a new subscription on the first call and return cached subscription on consecutive calls.

 Parameters:

 * `name` - name of the subscription
-* `computationFn` - this function will receive root state as first paramenter and arguments as the second.
-It should calculate subscription value and return it
+* `computationFn` - this function will receive root state and an array of subscription's arguments.
+It should calculate subscription value and return it.

 ```ts
 import store from './store'